robocorp/example-timescale-vector-loader/README.md

 ### 4. Use the Work Items

-Last but not least, we'll put Work Items in to work.
+Last but not least, we'll put Work Items into work.

-Our code builds the embeddings from a local folder `data`, so we need to get some stuff in to that folder first.
+Our code builds the embeddings from a local folder, `data`, so we must get some stuff into that folder first.
 The easiest way is to use work items, which can contain JSON payloads or files.
-Now we only are interested in files.
-The fancy part of Robocorp Control Room is that regardless of the way the Task gets triggered, it'll pass the files in as input Work Items.
-So you could call the Task with an API with files, you can send and email with attachments, or manually start a run with files from the Control Room.
+Now, we are only interested in files.
+The fancy part of Robocorp Control Room is that regardless of how the Task gets triggered, it'll pass the files in as input Work Items.
+So you could call the Task with an API with files, you can send an email with attachments, or manually start a run with files from the Control Room.
 In all cases, just these two lines will do the trick.

 ```python
 for input in workitems.inputs: